 What’s the difference between the Stories and Homages on your website?
 The pieces in the ‘Stories’ section are originals in the truest sense.
 Those in the ‘Homages’ section typically have original characters but they’ve been inspired by some of the greatest writers of all time, such as H.P.
 Lovecraft, Agatha Christie, and J. Sheridan Le Fanu.

 I have to ask this.
 Where do you get your inspiration?
 From my life, mostly.
 Obviously my works are fiction though.
 I’d hate to have people thinking I’m running around with delusions of being a vampire.
 I often have to rely on a vivid imagination, but there’s still a tiny grain of reality in there.
 For example, Feeding Time came about as a result of my frustration with people, and I use the term loosely, who victimize others.
 Wouldn’t it be fun if these monsters ran into something much worse than themselves?
 I will admit that there’s a little bit of me in most of my main characters.
-How much depends on the story-line.
-You can read more at http://rdwylder.com/inspiration/
+How much depends on the story itself.

 Even in the steamy ones?
 Steamy ones?
 I wouldn’t say that I’ve ever written anything overly explicit and…why are you looking at me like that?
 I’m a tad bit shy when it comes to some things and I have to say that I’ve always believed a little mystery is much more alluring.
 Even when I go further, I still stay within my own boundaries.
-I am beginning to challenge those a little, especially with stories such as In The Shadows.
+I am beginning to challenge those a little, especially with stories such as In The Shadows ans some of my newer stories.
 I’ve even submitted a few erotica pieces here and there, with varying success.
 And yes, I have written erotic poetry.

 Erotica?
 I may faint…oh, I didn’t say anything.
 Um, are there any contemporary writers who have inspired you?
 Definitely.
 While I will admit to not being a fan of her more recent works, I love Patricia Cornwell’s first few books in her Kay Scarpetta series.
 I admire Caleb Carr’s writing style, and I have to say that Radclyffe has been a huge influence.
 Anyone who can make a scene come alive in front of me has my utmost admiration.
 In fact, her website was my introduction to lesbian fiction, and I still say that Love’s Melody Lost is a masterpiece.

 Do you have anything going on other than writing?
 Most definitely.
 I’m a huge horror fan and I’m working on my own paranormal website at the moment.
-That’s www.eeriewhispers.com by the way.
+That’s Eerie Whispers by the way.
 I also have a bunch of other domains that I’m slowly but surely developing.